Combine bananas and rolled oats with any mix-ins you like for easy, healthy cookies.

 A friend of mine from my Healthy Living Challenge Group (as in, a facebook group trying to do this healthy living thing challenge together) sent me the link to these with the suggestion I make them.
 Good suggestion.
-The original post is HERE at The Burlap Bag. the blog for a shop in Texas (and online, actually).
-Before you even read further, that’s the post to hit first.
+The original post is HERE at The Burlap Bag.
 They give all the step-by-steps with photographs and hints and tips on how to make these.
 Pretty much the only thing I changed was using parchment paper instead of greasing the cookie sheets and my choice of add-ins, and then adding sticks.

 to make good-for-you, banana oat cookie pops

 - mix-ins (dried cherries and chocolate chips used here)